 In 1931, more than 60 agents joined an association that promised to protect and promote the mutual interests of its members, maintain a dignified code of ethics, combat unfair competition, stimulate the public's desire to travel and promote the use of ASTA members' services.

 In the 1930s, when agents were booking 80 percent to 90 percent of all steamship travel, ASTA was urging ship lines to adopt agent-friendly policies and trying to persuade hotels and railroads to pay agent commissions.
 When war in the '40s curtailed all but essential travel, ASTA members fought for the survival of their association.
 In 1946, one year after its formation, the International Air Transport Association (IATA) cut agent commissions to 5 percent from 7.5 percent.
 ASTA was there to fight for its members.
-Around the same time, the Society changed its name to the American Society of Travel Agents.
+Around the same time, the Society changed its name to the American Society of Travel Advisors.

 In the 1950s, ASTA won a 27-year battle for rail commissions.
 It was in the '50s that the Society broke new ground by introducing a home-study course, the industry's first basic training tool.
 In the 1960s, ASTA made a lot of progress in education, holding its first School at Sea and opening seven travel schools.
 In 1968, when President Johnson restricted travel outside of the United States, ASTA waged the largest grassroots campaign of its history.